2019 Cork County Council election

+Administrative changes

-This election coincides with a transfer of land around Cork city from the administration of the County Council to that of Cork City Council.
-Several outgoing county councillors, based in areas transferred to the city, are standing in the city council election.
+The election coincided with a transfer of land around Cork city from the administration of the County Council to that of Cork City Council.
+Several outgoing county councillors, based in areas transferred to the city, stood in the city council election.
 Compared to the previous election in 2014, the total number of councillors is unchanged, but following the recommendation of the 2018 Boundary Committee, there were significant changes to the LEAs, taking account of the transfer of land to the city, a maximum of 7 seats per LEA in its terms of reference, and population shifts revealed by the 2016 census.

+Analysis

-Compared with the previous election, in 2014, Fianna Fáil increased its seat number by 1 to 18 and also polled more votes than Fine Gael.
+Compared with the 2014 election, Fianna Fáil increased its seat number by 1 to 18 and also polled more votes than Fine Gael.
 However, Fine Gael gained an additional 4 seats to emerge as the largest party with 20 seats.
 Both parties benefitted from the collapse of Sinn Féin who only returned with 2 seats, a loss of 8.
-However, there had been many defections within the party in the years since 2014 and several Councillors did not seek re-election.
+However, there had been many defections within the party in the years since 2014 and several councillors did not seek re-election.
 Independents won 10 seats, the same total as in 2014.
 The Green Party gained 2 seats in the Cobh and Midleton LEAs.
-After a recount, Holly McKeever Cairns won a seat in Bantry-West Cork for the Social Democrats.
+After a recount, Holly Cairns won a seat in Bantry–West Cork for the Social Democrats.